Shore & Stone

 Spinach artichoke dip in a white baking dish on a silver cooling rack with baguette slices on a table.

-About Applebee’s spinach artichoke dip recipe
+About this copycat Applebee’s spinach artichoke dip

 Why You’ll Love This Dip

-• Easy to make: Just combine the spices, cheeses, and veggies, throw it in an oven-safe dish or cast iron skillet, and bake it up.
+• Easy to make: Just combine the spices, cheeses, and veggies, throw it in an oven-safe dish or cast-iron skillet, and bake it up.
 It can’t get easier than that!

 • Gooey, melty texture: A perfect balance of creamy and cheesy with chunks of spinach and artichoke for added bite.